Kazuhisa Makita

-Kazuhisa Makita (牧田 和久, Makita Kazuhisa) is a Japanese professional baseball pitcher who is currently a free agent.
-He previously played for the Saitama Seibu Lions and Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB) and for the San Diego Padres of Major League Baseball (MLB).
+Kazuhisa Makita (牧田 和久, Makita Kazuhisa) is a Japanese former professional baseball pitcher, and current the third squad pitching coach for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+He played in NPB for the Saitama Seibu Lions and Tohoku Rakuten Golden Eagles.
+He also played in Major League Baseball (MLB) for the San Diego Padres, and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.

 Career

 Saitama Seibu Lions

 Makita played collegiately at Heisei Kokusai University but was not drafted out college.
 He went on to play for Nippon Express in the Japanese industrial leagues for several years after college before being selected by the Saitama Seibu Lions with their second pick in the 2010 Nippon Professional Baseball draft.
-Makita made his professional debut in 2011 with Seibu, logging a 5-7 record and 2.61 ERA with 22 saves in 55 appearances, and earned Pacific League Rookie of the Year honors, as well as being named an NPB All-Star.
-In 2012, Makita improved upon the previous year, recording a 13-9 record and 2.43 ERA in 27 appearances.
-In 2013, Makita was named an NPB All-Star for the second time in his career after pitching to an 8-9 record and 2.60 ERA with 87 strikeouts in 166.0 innings of work.
+Makita made his professional debut in 2011 with Seibu, logging a 5–7 record and 2.61 ERA with 22 saves in 55 appearances, and earned Pacific League Rookie of the Year honors, as well as being named an NPB All-Star.
+In 2012, Makita improved upon the previous year, recording a 13–9 record and 2.43 ERA in 27 appearances.
+In 2013, Makita was named an NPB All-Star for the second time in his career after pitching to an 8–9 record and 2.60 ERA with 87 strikeouts in 166.0 innings of work.
 In 2014, Makita logged an 8-9 record and 3.74 ERA with 89 strikeouts in 170.2 innings pitched.
-The next year, Makita pitched in 34 games for the Lions, registering a 9-11 record and 3.66 ERA in 137.2 innings.
-In the 2016 season, Makita posted a stellar 7-1 record and 1.60 ERA with 43 strikeouts in 78.2 innings across 50 contests.
-In 2017, Makita pitched to a 3-3 record and 2.30 ERA with 35 strikeouts in 62.2 innings of work.
+The next year, Makita pitched in 34 games for the Lions, registering a 9–11 record and 3.66 ERA in 137.2 innings.
+In the 2016 season, Makita posted a stellar 7–1 record and 1.60 ERA with 43 strikeouts in 78.2 innings across 50 contests.
+In 2017, Makita pitched to a 3–3 record and 2.30 ERA with 35 strikeouts in 62.2 innings of work.

 In seven seasons with the Saitama Seibu Lions, Makita compiled a career 2.83 earned run average (ERA) with 514 strikeouts and 206 walks in 921 1/3 innings.

 On December 1, 2017, the Lions announced that they would be posting Makita to be made available to MLB teams before the end of the month.